5 Tips to Ace your Test Automation Interview

 1. Know the Process

-The interview processes are generally similar — don’t take these words for granted ????.
-Thus, if you’re ready for a somehow generic process you’ll already be a step ahead from other candidates!
+The interview processes are generally similar — don’t take these words for granted.
+Thus, if you’re ready for a somehow generic process you’ll already be a step ahead of other candidates!

 Usually, the interview process for a test automation position is composed of the following stages: